 John Harrison is a writer and adventurer whose first travel book was a Sunday Times book of the week highly praised by Jan Morris.
-His second won the Wales Book of the Year 2011, and his history guide to Antarctica won the 2013 Wales Book of the Year Creative Non-Fiction Award, and the 2014 British Guild of Travel Writers’ best narrative guide book award.
+His second book won the Wales Book of the Year 2011, and his history guide to Antarctica won the 2013 Wales Book of the Year Creative Non-Fiction Award, and the 2014 British Guild of Travel Writers’ best narrative guide book award.
 He has twice won the Alexander Cordell Travel Writing Competition.
-His current book 1519: A Journey to the End of Time is available now from Parthian.
+John Harrison’s current book 1519: A Journey to the End of Time is available now from Parthian.

 I am often asked if my study has a view to inspire me.
 I’m pleased to say it doesn’t.
 It is on the first floor of my partner Celia’s house, and looks out at the terrace opposite, though this being London, it is called a mews, and the top story of the grand townhouses whose owners these servants’ quarters and stables once served, peer over the top of my neighbours’ roofs, like butlers checking up on the staff.
 The grand houses present a formal composed formal terrace to Albion Street, while the rear is the repository for a ragbag of clumsy bolt-on mansard roofs, unaligned windows, soil-pipes, satellite dishes and TV aerials.
 If I go to the bedroom above I can see the chimneys of 18 Albion Street, the former home of William Thackeray; writers must have been paid better then.
 But I don’t want that kind of view: external.